kayak/redux-data-model/docs/docs/tutorial.md

 }
 ```

-It does look more compact than previous solutions, so we'd strongly recommend you to use our [hooks] API instead of
+It does look more compact than previous solutions, so we'd strongly recommend you to use [our Hooks API] instead of
 the [connectResux] high order component ([HOC]).

 ## Next up